jte/sercomm_fwutils_new/README.md

 # sercomm_fwutils_new
-A set of utilites for manipulating Sercomm's firmware image.
+A set of utilites for manipulating Sercomm's router firmware images.

 ## Prerequisites
 Python 3